Macroorchidism: Pathophysiology or mechanism

-Macroorchidism result from an increased secretion of the follicle stimulating hormone.
-The follicle stimulating hormone is secreted without being affected by an increase in the secretion of the luteinizing hormone (LH) or a luteinizing hormone response to Gonadotropin-releasing hormone (GnRH).
+Macroorchidism results from an increased secretion of the follicle-stimulating hormone.
+The follicle-stimulating hormone is secreted without being affected by an increase in the secretion of the luteinizing hormone (LH) or a luteinizing hormone response to Gonadotropin-releasing hormone (GnRH).

 Macroorchidism is related to a genetic defect in the Immunoglobulin Superfamily 1 (IGSF1) gene.
 However, not all patients with a failing IGSF1 gene present with macroorchidism.
 In gonadotropes, there is activin A. Gonadotropes are endocrine cells in the anterior pituitary that control and regulate reproduction.
 These cells release the FSH and LH hormones and play an important role in puberty.
 Activin A is a dimeric glycoprotein that is a member of the transforming growth factor-β (TGF-β) family.
 Activin A is responsible for hormonal homeostasis, gonadal functions, muscle growth, immunity, inflammation, and bone remodeling.
 Activin A binds to activin receptors (ActRs) in the gonadotropes and stimulates the Smad2 or Smad3 pathway to increase follicle-stimulating hormone beta subunit (FSHB).
-The follicle stimulating hormone (FSH) then stimulates the follicle-stimulating hormone receptor (FSHR) of the sertoli cells, therefore producing inhibin B which brings into play a negative feedback over the pituitary FSHB expression.
+The follicle-stimulating hormone (FSH) then stimulates the follicle-stimulating hormone receptor (FSHR) of the sertoli cells, therefore producing inhibin B which brings into play a negative feedback over the pituitary FSHB expression.
 The IGSF1 gene inhibits the activin A pathway which decreases the rate of FSHB expression.
-IGSF1 gene deficiency leads to over-secretion of pituitary FSH causing an early and rapid increase in the testicular sertoli cell mass (i.e. macroorchidism) in children and adults with FSH-secreting pituitary adenomas.
+IGSF1 gene deficiency leads to over-secretion of pituitary FSH causing an early and rapid increase in the testicular Sertoli cell mass (i.e. macroorchidism) in children and adults with FSH-secreting pituitary adenomas.

 Diagnosis

 Macroorchidism is usually found in prepubertal boys with long-standing primary hypothyroidism, boys with Van Wyk Grumbach Syndrome (VWGS), and boys with fragile X syndrome (FXS).

 When macroorchidism is considered, the testicular volume is measured using a prader orchidometer.
 The prader orchidometer is used to quickly and accurately measure the testicular volume to evaluate male growth and development.
 The prader orchidometer is the most widely used orchidometer since 1966 and is calculated using the formula: Length*Width*Height*0.71.
-The correct final value from the calculation is compared with an age percentile table that shows how much the child exceeds the percentage of children their age for testicular volume.
+The correct final value from the calculation is compared with an age percentile table that shows how much a child exceeds the percentage of children his age for testicular volume.

-The testicular volume changes throughout a males life and is as follows:
+Testicular volume changes throughout a male's life and is as follows: